r-lib/pkgdown/tests/testthat/_snaps/topics.md

       Error:
       !
 In '_pkgdown.yml', topic must be a known topic name or alias x Not 'a4'
+    Code
+      select_topics("c::a", topics)
+    Condition
+      Error:
+      !
+In '_pkgdown.yml', topic must be a known topic name or alias x Not 'c::a'

 # an unmatched selection generates a warning